Ovarian Cancer (cont.)

 Breast-ovarian cancer syndrome: A mutation in a gene called BRCA1 has been linked to increased risk of both breast and ovarian cancer.

-- About 30-40% of women who have this mutation develop ovarian cancer.
+- Some women who have this mutation develop ovarian cancer.

 - Another mutation, involving the BRCA2 gene, also increases the risk of ovarian cancer but to a lesser degree.